wang-ye/wang-ye.github.io/_posts/tinychain-part2.md

 date:   2018-01-10 19:40:01 -0800
 ---

-We previously posted about Tinychain.
+We previously discussed Tinychain.
 There are still some unresolved questions.
 What is a client?
 What is a transaction, and how can we assemble the blocks?

 ## Tinychain Client
 A tinychain client is a utility that interacts with the tinychain on behalf of a given user.
 It supports three operations: